sourcegraph/handbook/content/marketing/demand-gen/adam-readme.md

 ### How do I feel about getting messages after/outside of hours that are meant for me to see and respond to during active hours

-My average day and weekend, I prefer not to work at night or on the weekends.
-However, when it is needed- I am more than happy to make sure something gets done.
-Also - feel free to communicate whenever, I am not shy to ask if something needs to be done right away or if it can wait.
-And a lot of times, I can answer a question super fast so I dont mind.
+I prefer not to work at night or on the weekends.
+However; when it is needed, I am more than happy to make sure something gets done.
+Feel free to communicate whenever, I am not shy to ask if something needs to be done right away or if it can wait.
+If it's a easy quick answer, I don't mind answering it.

 ### How folks can best show up for me when I seem off

 Ask me whats going on?
-Usually, talking to someone about whatever and getting some reassurance is good.
+Talking to someone about whatever usually helps me and getting some reassurance is good.
 I can be hard on myself.
+You can also ask me if I've been to yoga recently, cause if not I may seem off.

 ### Things I am aware of that trigger anxious feelings/feelings of less than at work

 When I feel like I don't fully understand something and am expected to all the sudden build a dashboard!
 Or when a dashboard is the answer to everyone's problems.
+Don't get me wrong, love dashboards - just sometimes I feel like it becomes a crutch or isn't thought out.

 ### Marketing areas of knowledge